MGCarta/oncovi/README.md

 * Features calculated by OncoVI: the variant-specific score, i.e., the sum of the points associated with the criteria triggered by OncoVI (```Points```), the oncogenicity classification associated with the variant-specific score according to the point-based system provided by Horak et al. (```Classification```), the criteria triggered by OncoVI based on the evidences collected	(```Criteria```)

+## OncoVI_mod: OncoVI not relying on OncoKB
+In this repository we provide OncoVI_mod, a version of OncoVI that does not rely on OncoKB as part of its resources.

+In OncoVI_mod, the role of tumour suppressor genes and oncogenes is defined using COSMIC only and the other resources available to OncoVI.

+The following [report](https://github.com/MGCarta/oncovi/blob/main/docs/OncoVI_without_oncoKB_MTB_public.pdf) contains a comparison of the results obtained with OncoVI and those with OncoVI_mod on the "Molecular Tumour Board data set" described in our [publication](https://doi.org/10.1016/j.jmoldx.2026.03.004).

+The resources and scripts required to run OncoVI without OncoKB are provided in this repository.
+This would allow users to run OncoVI without requiring access to the licensed OncoKB resource.

 ## OncoVI issues
 Please, help us to improve OncoVI by describing your bug/issue in detail

 ## License
 The MIT license file applies to only the scripts within this repository.